 BI provides insights into data that allow decision-makers to discover trends and work faster and more efficiently.

-Our Data Warehouse experts can transform data into a Data Warehouse that will provide easy and fast access to that data, allowing users to easily create the dashboards, charts, reports and Key Performance Indicators (KPIs) that they need.
+Our Data Warehouse experts can transform data into a Data Warehouse that will provide easy and fast access to that data.
+This allows users to easily create the dashboards, charts, reports and Key Performance Indicators (KPIs) that they need.

 In a traditional on-premises environment: SQL Server together with SQL Server Integration Services (SSIS), Analysis Services (SSAS) and Reporting Services (SSRS) provide the tools to create a Data Warehouse using Extract, Transform and Load (ETL) processes and then to analyse and report on that data.